 Want to try winter camping?
 State parks and Sno-Parks offer overnight options

-If “curious” describes you better than “diehard,” several Washington Sno-Parks offer gentle introductions to winter camping while providing refuge with heated bathrooms, kitchen shelters, roofed cabins and miles of groomed ski and snowshoe trails.
+If “curious” describes you better than “hardcore,” several Washington Sno-Parks offer gentle introductions to winter camping, with heated bathrooms, kitchen shelters, roofed cabins and miles of groomed ski and snowshoe trails.

-So come on out to our parks, get your noses cold and warm them up in a toasty tent, hut or RV.
+So come on out, get your noses cold and warm them up in a tent, hut or RV.

 Lake Wenatchee State Park

-Every winter, Lake Wenatchee State Park turns one day-use area into a campground.
+Every winter, Lake Wenatchee State Park turns a lakeside day-use area into a campground.
 Bring shovels, dig a campsite, pitch your tent and stake it with stakes and snow anchors or snow-filled stuff sacks.
 Take turns clearing pow off the tent if it falls overnight!

-Lake Wenatchee sits 20 miles west of Leavenworth, where a hot meal awaits after your winter campout.
+Lake Wenatchee sits 20 miles west of Leavenworth, where you can find a hot meal after your winter campout.

 Campsites are $20 a night and $10 per extra vehicle, plus Sno-Park permit.